-Price especially focuses on the link between antibiotic use in CAFOs and antibiotic resistance and will speak on this relationship during the 2019 JFAN Annual Meeting, Factory Farms Are Creating Superbugs on Thursday, October 24 at the Fairfield Arts and Convention Center.
+Price especially focuses on the link between antibiotic use in CAFOs and antibiotic resistance and will speak on this relationship during the 2019 JFAN Annual Meeting, Factory Farms Are Creating Superbugs on Thursday, October 24, at 7:15 p.m. at the Fairfield Arts and Convention Center.

 Price grew up on a Texas ranch and witnessed many changes in agricultural practices over the years.
 What he saw in antibiotic usage clashed with what he learned about microbiology when in college.
 “It all seemed so ridiculous,” he says.

 Antibiotic resistant infections in the U.S. kill 23,000 people each year, a conservative estimate outlined in a 2013 CDC report.
 Globally, the numbers are worse, with at least 700,000 people dying from superbugs each year, a number that is predicted to rise to 10 million by 2050 according to a 2016 Review of Antimicrobial Resistance commissioned by the United Kingdom.